-There are also situations where the non-resident parent become more concerned about loosing regular contact with their children, being unable to be with them, taking them on a holiday or visit their grandparents.
-Both the parents will have concerns on how the decision swill be made regarding their children and be unsure of their rights especially in a foreign country.
+There are also situations where the non-resident parent becomes more concerned about loosing regular contact with their children, being unable to be with them, taking them on a holiday or visit to their grandparents.
+Both parents will have concerns on how decisions will be made regarding their children and will be unsure of their rights especially in a foreign country.

 Our lawyers at CRESCO Legal will discuss what laws will be applicable to your matter and advise you accordingly.
 Our aim is to ensure that you and your children are protected and long standing workable arrangements are made between the parents.

-The kind of divorces under Shariah and UAE laws broadly fall under to categories.
+The kind of divorces under Sharia and UAE laws broadly fall under two categories.
 One being the mutual consent divorce or non-mutual consent divorce.
-Mutual divorce is one where the parties mutually agree to end their marriage.
-Our expert lawyers fluent in Shariah Family matters make the entire process for our clients as simple and transparent as possible.
+Mutual consent divorce is one where the parties mutually agree to end their marriage.
+Our expert lawyers fluent in Sharia Family matters make the entire process for our clients as simple and transparent as possible.

 A settlement agreement is drafted for this process, based on the laws of the UAE and which can later be enforced against the party in breach of the same.
 The contract drafted will be agreed between the parties before being signed and presented to the court.
 All couples must go through the reconciliation committee which precedes the settlement agreement where the committee, in the interest of society and the respect for the institution of family decide to give the couple their last chance to reconcile the marriage.

 However in choosing the jurisdiction its very important to seek legal advice.
-We at CRESCO Legal we would advise you which jurisdiction either UAE or you home country is the most appropriate for you in terms of cost, timescale and outcome.
-We believe that the stress associate with a divorce can be minimised with the right guidance and legal expertise.
-With our local experience and strategic and supporting team we can offer efficient and effective assistance to both Muslims and non-Muslims living in the UAE.
+We at CRESCO Legal would advise you which jurisdiction either UAE or you home country is the most appropriate for you in terms of cost, timescale and outcome.
+We believe that the stress associated with a divorce can be minimised with the right guidance and legal expertise.
+With our local experience, strategic and supporting team we can offer efficient and effective assistance to both Muslims and non-Muslims living in the UAE.